 If a wide cutting area on your lawn mower is not essential (anything over 21″) and you are considered about your carbon footprint then an electric mower will be right up your street (or lawn).

 Although a gas mower is able to handle thick grass better than an electric mower that doesn’t mean than an electric mower will be a bust.
 Modern electric mowers, both corded and cordless, are well able to handle most American lawns with a great degree of ease.

-Obviously, the downside to a gas powered mower is that it uses gas and thus has all the hassles that go hand-in-hand with such a machine; you must have gas on hand to use it (gasoline like anything else has a limited shelf life so leaving fuel in your mower for long periods in-between use is not advised).
-Your gas mower also produces emissions.
+Obviously, the downside to a gas powered mower is that it uses gas.
+Thus it has all the hassles that go hand-in-hand with such a machine.
+You must have gas on hand to use it – gasoline like anything else has a limited shelf life so leaving fuel in your mower for long periods in-between use is not advised.

 Electric mowers don’t really handle uneven surfaces that well so they are a best for flat lawns.
 But being electric, they do not produce CO2 emissions hence they are much better for the environment.